petros-d/docs/docs/environment-variables.md

 ### How environment variables are stored on Astronomer

-All values for environment variables that are added via the Astronomer UI are stored as a [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/), which is encrypted at rest and mounted to your Deployment's Airflow pods (Scheduler, Webserver, Worker(s)) as soon as they're set or changed.
+All values for environment variables that are added via the Astronomer UI are stored in the Astronomer Cloud control plane Postgres schema.

-Environment variables are not stored in Airflow's Metadata Database and are not stored in Astronomer's platform database.
-Unlike other components, the Astronomer Houston API fetches them from the Kubernetes Secret instead of the platform's database to render them in the Astronomer UI.

-For information on how Airflow Connections and Variables are encrypted on Astronomer, refer to [this forum post](https://forum.astronomer.io/t/how-are-connections-variables-and-env-vars-encrypted-on-astronomer/173).
+For the Astronomer Cloud beta, we don't recommend adding secret values through the Astronomer UI.
+Instead, we recommend storing these values in an external secrets backend, such as [Vault](https://www.vaultproject.io/).

 ## Set Environment Variables via Dockerfile